 - dry rot

-Is it a defect that the surveyor should have highlighted?
+Is the building defect one that the surveyor should have highlighted?

-Before legal proceedings are contemplated you need to consider whether the defect was one that a surveyor should have identified.
+Before a legal claim is contemplated you need to consider whether the building defect was one that a surveyor should have identified.
 This will often depend on the particular circumstances of the case and how visible the problem was.
 It will also depend on the type of survey that was carried out.

 What type of survey was carried out?